 Acoustic wood wall panelling and non-acoustic wood wall panelling may look similar in terms of aesthetics, but they have essential differences in terms of the materials used, design, and functionality.

 Acoustic wood wall panelling is designed specifically with sound transmission control in mind.
-Unlike non-acoustic wood panelling, acoustic wood panelling includes grooves, ridges or indentation patterns to promote better sound control.
-These panels are also made with a sound-absorbing core, usually made of substances like fibreglass, foam, or mineral wool for improved acoustic performance.
+Unlike non-acoustic wood panelling, acoustic panels wood slats include grooves, ridges or indentation patterns to promote better sound control.
+These wood soundproof panels are also made with a sound-absorbing core, usually made of substances like fibreglass, foam, or mineral wool for improved acoustic performance.

 On the other hand, non-acoustic wood wall panelling may be less expensive and less specialized for audio control.
-While non-acoustic wood panelling can still provide an elegant and decorative touch to a room, it does not have the same sound transmission-control capability offered by acoustic wood panelling.
+While non-acoustic wood panelling can still provide an elegant and decorative touch to a room, it does not have the same sound transmission-control capability offered by wooden slat acoustic panels.

 Therefore, selecting between acoustic and non-acoustic wood wall panelling depends on the specific audio requirement of the space, meeting the functionality and aesthetic expectations.